3 Tips for cutting kilojoules without starving.

 Start by cutting food that don’t offer any nutritional benefits.
 Alcohol, candy, soda, junk food and baked goods are just a handful of obvious foods to look at cutting.

 If the thought of giving up all your favorite junk food is overwhelming, remember you don’t necessarily have to cut them out entirely or all at once.
-“Of course there’s room for all foods in the diet, but sometimes there’s an obvious place to reduce in your diet as you word towards your health goals.”
+“Of course there’s room for all foods in the diet, but sometimes there’s an obvious place to reduce in your diet as you work towards your health goals.”
 Hultin says

 2. USE VEGGIES TO FILL THE GAP